 - the date the last infected animal left your herd

-- the date any infected animals or inconclusive reactors were isolated from the rest of the herd
+- the date any infected animals, reactors or IRs were isolated from the rest of the herd

-In some circumstances calves under 42 days of age will need to be tested.
+In some circumstances calves under 42-days-old will need to be tested.

-If your herd’s status is withdrawn, it must test clear for TB in 2 consecutive short interval tests to regain officially TB free status.
+If your herd’s OTF status is lost, it must usually test clear for TB in 2 short interval skin tests to regain OTF status.

 After your herd regains officially TB free status